 Who will the instructors be?

-The instructors and facilitators will include academic and other leadership experts, OFN staff, and Citi staff.
+The instructors and facilitators will include academics and leadership experts from the Wharton School of the University of Pennsylvania, OFN staff, and CDFI practitioners.

 What is the format of the meetings?